mykulyak/tvision/README.md

 In the first place we will explain the data types the programmer needs to know in order to take advantage of the extended color suport.

-To get access to them, define the macro `Uses_TColorAttr` before including `<tvision/tv.h>`.
+To get access to them, include `<tvision/tv.h>`.
 You may not need to do this because other classes like `TView` or `TDrawBuffer` already depend on it.

 All the types described in this section are *trivial*.
 This means that they can be `memset`'d and `memcpy`'d.
 But variables of these types are *uninitialized* when declared without initializer, just like primitive types.
 So make sure you don't manipulate them before initializing them.